masonclassicalacademy/troubleshooting-faq/content/docs/contributing/_index.md

 ---
-title: MCA Troubleshooting and FAQ Guide
+title: Contributing
-toc: false
+toc: true
 ---

+## Adding Documentation To This Site
-Home to troubleshooting and FAQ for Mason Classical Academy IT department.
+Contribution Information to troubleshooting and FAQ for Mason Classical Academy IT department.
+If interested in contributing new documentation, please review this information in the contributing section to learn how to use.

+When contributing, create a new branch locally, submit changes and then push to the repository for consideration.

 ## Explore